runtimerevolution/sidekiq_launcher/README.md

 ## Usage

 ### User Interface
-To view the UI, simply run the route in your browser:
+To view the UI, run the following route in your browser:
 ```
 http://your_app_path/sidekiq_launcher
 ```